 The anonymous writer shared: As a child, my father coached me from an early age that I could not be an artist, an entrepreneur, a small business owner… in short, he coached me I could NOT be ANYTHING I wanted to be.

 The reason for this was simple.
-I was diabetic.
-And unless I worked for a big company, I would never be able to get coverage by myself.
+I had Type 1 diabetes and unless I worked for a big company, I would never be able to get coverage by myself.

 Luckily I grew up being ‘okay’ with working for a big company, but that fear of a major complication setting in, and me being unable to work to maintain coverage is overwhelming.
 Most folks don’t understand that a company has no obligation to cover you if you can no longer work.
 Cobra only lasts so long.
 If you are disabled ‘enough’ to not be able to work, but not ‘enough’ to qualify for SS disability medical coverage, you are royally screwed.